Oreva-J/deocker-python-flask/README.md

 ```
 2. Create a Dockerfile

 Create a Dockerfile in this directory and start editing it with your favorite text editor.
-The solution is in the solution folder, but try to build it yourself.
-You will need to
+The solution is in the solution branch, but try to build it yourself.
+You will need to use the instructions below to create a Docker image.

 FROM: Specifies the base image to use for the build.
 RUN: Runs a command during the image build process.